kamleshkalm/QBO-APi/README.md

 # QBO-APi
-use qbo api in our app
+use qbo api in your app
+# Please check my QBO doc